akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 :::

 :::tips
-To quickly translate all your options, you just have to translate the 1st label, then press `Enter`, translate the 2nd label, then press `Enter` and so on...
+To quickly translate all your options:
+1. You just have to translate the 1st option label
+1. Then press `Enter`
+1. Translate the 2nd option label
+1. Then press `Enter`
+1. And so on...
 :::